Paul Kaye: Dennis Pennis

-Post-Pennis career
+Acting career

 In 1998, Kaye appeared in the video to the Fat Les song "Vindaloo" as a Richard Ashcroft look-alike.
 That same year, he also appeared as the character DI Lindsay De Paul in the TV comedy movie You Are Here.

 Kaye also appeared as the singer of a fictional punk band called Spunk in a 1999 mock-documentary of the same name, which appeared as the 'wrath' part of a Channel 4 series on the seven deadly sins.

 In 2000, Kaye starred in the comedy series Perfect World, a sitcom about a down-on-his-luck marketing manager.
 He also briefly presented a BBC2 quiz show, Liar, in which six contestants would all have a supposed claim to fame and the studio audience voted on which one they believed was telling the truth.
 In the same year, Kaye took a dramatic role alongside Michelle Collins in Two Thousand Acres of Sky.

 In 2004, Kaye played the leading role in the film Blackball.
 His role as deaf DJ Frankie Wilde in the 2005 mockumentary It's All Gone Pete Tong won him the Film Discovery Jury Award at the 2005 US Comedy Arts Festival.
 He played in two episodes of the BBC drama series Waking the Dead, playing Dr. David Carney in "Shadowplay".
-Television appearances in 2006 and 2007 include episodes of Hustle, EastEnders and Kingdom.
-Kaye is now the chief interviewer on rockworld.tv, in which he interviews up-and-coming punk/indie bands.
+Television appearances in 2006 and 2007 included episodes of Hustle, EastEnders and Kingdom.
+Kaye was the chief interviewer on rockworld.tv, in which he interviewed up-and-coming punk and indie bands.

 Kaye appeared in Hotel Babylon (11 March 2008, BBC One), Pulling (Series 2, March 2008, BBC Three), and as Uncle Gorwel in A Child's Christmases in Wales by Mark Watson (17 December 2009, BBC Four and 24 December 2009, BBC One Wales).